xebialabs/xl-deploy-kubernetes-operator/documentation/docs/manual/manual-upgrade-for-xld-10.md

       :::

 ### iv.
 To reuse existing claim for postgres/rabbitmq
-* If the release name is different from "dai-xlr" and if we are using embedded database, we need to reuse the existing Claim, for data persistence.
+* If the release name is different from "dai-xld" and if we are using embedded database, we need to reuse the existing Claim, for data persistence.

   * Update the following field with existing claim.